 Why not take this opportunity to visit the War Remnants Museum?
 It’s a truly sobering but eye-opening experience and a perfect way to get some insight into the country we’ll be riding through.

-This evening, we meet back up for our Welcome Dinner and get our first taste of the delicious authentic Vietnamese cuisine.
+This evening, we meet back up for our Welcome Dinner and get our first taste of the delicious, authentic Vietnamese cuisine.

-In the afternoon, we cross several pretty canals and tributaries and finally end with a boat ride across the Co Chien River to Tra Vinh.
+In the afternoon, we cross pretty canals and tributaries and end with a boat ride across the Co Chien River to Tra Vinh.
 Here, we have our dinner and settle down at our hotel.

 Cycling further today, we treat our legs to a fairly flat route and our eyes to some gorgeous views along the way.

-The excitement doesn’t end there: we also make a stop at the beautiful Ba Om Pond, bedecked by water lilies and lotuses and surrounded by ancient trees with extraordinarily shaped roots.
+The excitement doesn’t end there – we also make a stop at the beautiful Ba Om Pond, bedecked by water lilies and lotuses and surrounded by ancient trees with extraordinarily shaped roots.